RTLB qualification and study awards

 - be a trained teacher with a full New Zealand teacher registration and a current practising certificate and

 - have attained or be working towards the RTLB qualification: Postgraduate Diploma in Specialist Teaching (endorsed in Learning and Behaviour)

-- have the academic prerequisites to enter the PGDip Specialist Teaching programme (a relevant professional qualification and a New Zealand undergraduate degree or equivalent)
+- have the academic prerequisites to enter the PGDip Specialist Teaching programme (a relevant professional qualification and a New Zealand undergraduate degree)

 - have experience working with mokopuna with learning and behaviour needs.